aiven/devportal/docs/platform/howto/manage-project.rst

 Create a project
 ----------------

-In the `Aiven web console <https://console.aiven.io/>`_, follow these steps to create a new project:
+In the `Aiven Console <https://console.aiven.io/>`_, follow these steps to create a new project:

-1. Click on **Project** drop down and click on **Create new project**.
+#.
+Click **Project** and select **Create project**.

-2. Give the new project a name.
+#.
+Enter a name for the project.

-3. Select an Account to add the project to.
+#.
+Select an organization or orgnizational unit to add the project to.
-4. In **Payment method** select a project to copy the billing details from, or select **Use a new credit card**.

-When you create a new project, you will need to enable :doc:`billing for creating new services </docs/platform/howto/list-billing>`.
+#.
+Select a :doc:`billing group </docs/platform/concepts/billing-groups>`.
+The costs from all services within this project will be charted to the payment method for that billing group.

 .. note::
-    You can :ref:`create a project using the Aiven CLI <avn-create-update-project>` as well.
+    You can also :ref:`create a project using the Aiven CLI <avn-create-update-project>`.

 Rename a project
 ----------------

-Renaming a project is possible **only** when all the services in the project are powered-off.
-To rename a project in the `Aiven web console <https://console.aiven.io/>`_:

-1. Select the project from the **Project** drop down.
-2. Click on **Settings**.
-3. Type in the new project name in the *Project Name* field.
-4. Click on **Save changes**.

 .. important::

-   - Except for Aiven for Apache Kafka®, all service types have backups which are restored once you power them back on.
+   - Except for Aiven for Apache Kafka®, all services have backups that are restored when you power them back on.
-   - Renaming the project will invalidate all of the project's pending invitations.
-   - The project name in your existing DNS records will not be updated.
+   - The project name in your DNS records will not be updated.

+To rename a project in the `Aiven Console <https://console.aiven.io/>`_:

+#.
+Power off all services in the project.
+#.
+In the **Project**, click **Settings**.
+#.
+Edit the **Project name**.
+#.
+Click **Save changes**.

 .. note::
-    You can :ref:`rename a project using the Aiven CLI <avn-create-update-project>` as well.
+    You can also :ref:`rename a project using the Aiven CLI <avn-create-update-project>`.

 Move a project
 ---------------

 To move a project from one organizational unit to another:

 #.
-Open the organizational unit that has the project using the drop-down menu in the top right.
+Click **Admin** and select the organizational unit with the project you want to move.

 #.
-Click **Admin**.
+Click the actions menu for the project you want to move and select **Move project**.

 #.
-Select the **Projects** tab.

-#.
-Find the project you want to move and click **Move project**.

-#.
 Select the organizational unit that you want to move the project to.
+You can also move the project up a level to the organization.

    .. note::
-        Projects cannot be moved to other organizations or to organizational units that are in other organizations.
+        Projects cannot be moved to other organizations.
+They cannot be moved to organizational units that are in other organizations.

 #.
 Choose a billing group.